-Unlike other fields of professional writing, technical writing requires professionals to have some level of credentials and/or relevant background.
+Unlike other fields of professional writing, technical writing requires professionals to have credentials or relevant backgrounds.
 If you’re considering this as a career path and have to choose a major in college, a technical writer degree might be perfect for you.

 However, unlike other career paths, there are many degrees and stand-alone certification programs to choose from.

-In this article, we’ll review some of the top-rated technical writer degree programs and discuss the various factors you should consider before enrolling yourself in one.
+In this article, we’ll review some top-rated technical writer degree programs and discuss the various factors you should consider before enrolling in one.

 Let’s dive right in.

 Various universities and online schools offer technical writer degree programs throughout the year or during specific periods.

 Each program has specifications, like program duration, fee structure, pace, study type, etc. You can select the degree program that intersects with your interests, budget plan, and convenience.

 We’ve listed leading technical writer degree courses and their usability in one’s professional career.

 |My Rank||Site Name||Quality (1-5 Stars)|

 |4.||The University of Sheffield||★★★★|